jdickey/crypt_ident/README.md

 If you've set up your `controller.prepare` block as **recommended** in the preceding section, `CryptIdent` is loaded and configured but *does not* implement session-handling "out of the box"; as with [other libraries](https://github.com/sebastjan-hribar/tachiban#session-handling), it must be implemented *by you* as described in the [*Session Expiration*](#session-expiration) description below.

-### Code Samples in API Reference are Authoritative
+### Code Samples in Integration Tests are Authoritative

+Integration tests, in `test/integration/*_test.rb`, are the authoritative documentation-through-working-code of each method and workflow supported by this Gem.
 Only minimal code snippets are included here to help explain use cases.
-However, the [API Reference](docs/CryptIdent.html) should be considered authoritative; any discrepancies between the API and/or code snippets there and here should be regarded as a bug (and a [report](https://github.com/jdickey/crypt_ident/issues/) filed if not already filed.
+However, the [API Reference](docs/CryptIdent.html) provides a more conventionally-documented reference to each `CryptIdent` method; any discrepancies between the integration tests, documented API, and/or code snippets there and here should be regarded as a bug (and a [report](https://github.com/jdickey/crypt_ident/issues/) filed if not already filed.

 ### Terminology and the project Ubiquitous Language